-This BBQ chicken meatballs recipe calls for braising meatballs in barbecue sauce to get tender and juicy chicken meatballs packed with flavor.
+This BBQ chicken meatballs recipe calls for braising meatballs in barbecue sauce.
+This gives you tender and juicy meatballs that are packed with flavor.
 Make my sweet and tangy BBQ sauce ahead of time or use your favorite store-bought sauce, and dinner’s ready in 30 minutes.

 These BBQ meatballs are fabulous served over mashed potatoes or my cavatappi mac and cheese.
 They’re the perfect comfort food that will soon be a family favorite in your household like they are in mine.